iotc-secretariat/iotc-reference-forms/README.md

 By combining these two datasets it is possible to determine the latest version (and hence the resource name) of all codelists - both *physical* and *virtual* - and therefore allow the initialization script to download all codelist elements from its remote location.

-The initialization script takes also care of resolving issues related to the mapping between database schemata (on `IOTC_master`) and codelist domains being not as trivial as they should have been.
+The initialisation script takes also care of resolving issues related to the mapping between database schemas (on `IOTC_master`) and codelist domains being not as trivial as they should have been.

-For instance, codelists under the `admin` domain are currently stored as tables under either the `refs_admin` or the `refs_gis` schemata (depending on the case) whereas the vast majority of other codelists directly maps its domain to the corresponding database schema (`_domain_` -\> `refs_<domain>`).
+For instance, codelists under the `admin` domain are currently stored as tables under either the `refs_admin` or the `refs_gis` schemas (depending on the case) whereas the vast majority of other codelists directly maps its domain to the corresponding database schema (`_domain_` -\> `refs_<domain>`).

-Additionally, some *derived* codelists (e.g., [IOTC main areas](https://data.iotc.org/reference/latest/domain/admin/#IOTC_areas_(GISIOIAA)) which are modeled as *views* in the `IOTC_master` database, need to see their version updated anytime a change to the underlying reference table (`[refs_gis].AREAS` in this example) is detected, and this requires modeling the *derived* tables accordingly in the reference codelist mapping file described earlier.
+Additionally, some *derived* codelists (e.g., [IOTC main areas](https://data.iotc.org/reference/latest/domain/admin/#IOTC_areas_(GISIOIAA)) which are modelled as *views* in the `IOTC_master` database, need to see their version updated any time a change to the underlying reference table (`[refs_gis].AREAS` in this example) is detected, and this requires modelling the *derived* tables accordingly in the reference codelist mapping file described earlier.